rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

 checking*].
 Type checking is the process of converting the types found in the HIR ([`hir::Ty`]), which represent what the user wrote, into the internal representation used by the compiler ([`Ty<'tcx>`]).
-That information is usedto verify the type safety, correctness and coherence of the types used in the program.
+That information is used to verify the type safety, correctness and coherence of the types used in the program.

 ### MIR lowering